Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Make everything as simple as possible, but not simpler.”— Albert Einstein   ❞</i>
+<i>❝“BASIC is to computer programming as QWERTY is to typing.”— Seymour Papert   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>